 Another Option: E-Scooters (Electric Kick Scooters)

-If, after reading this guide, you’re not sold on e-bikes or mopeds, another option to consider is the electric scooter or e-scooter.
+If, after reading this guide, you’re not sold on e-bikes or mopeds, another option to consider is the electric scooter.
+These are stand-up scooters that are powered by a small electric motor in the hub.
+Most electric scooters can reach speeds of up to 25km/h (15mph).

 Electric scooters are cheaper than e-bikes and mopeds.
 Entry-level models start at around $300.
-These are also slower and offer less range.
+They are great for those who need to take short trips in dense cities.
+They also work well for multi-modal transportation.

 Do you ride an e-bike or a moped?
 Share your experience in the comments below!